ashismo/ashismo.github.com/_posts/spring/2016-07-23-Application-Development-In-IBM-Bluemix-Cloud-Foundry-using-Spring-Cloud.md

 {% include JB/setup %}

 ## Introduction

-Cloud Foundry is an open source cloud computing platform as a service (PaaS) originally developed by VMware and now owned by Pivotal Software - a joint venture by EMC, VMware and General Electric.
+**Cloud Foundry** is an open source cloud computing platform as a service (PaaS) originally developed by VMware and now owned by Pivotal Software - a joint venture by EMC, VMware and General Electric.
+**Cloud Foundry** gives companies the speed, simplicity and control they need to develop and deploy applications faster and easier.
+There are several companies provide Cloud Foundry platform such as Amazon AWS, GE's Predix, IBM Bluemix, CenturyLink Cloud, ActiveState, HP Helion, anynines, and Swisscom.
+In this blog, I am going to show the deployment of the microservices application in IBM bluemix cloud foundry platform using spring cloud.

+## Implementation details
+I have developed two microservices applications in Cloud Foundry platform.
+One application provides debit card service and the other application provides the credit card service.
+Both of the applications are independent from each other however, a common database has been used for both of the microservices in this example.

+Both of the mentioned applications are developed in Java using Spring.
+The major spring modules are Spring Core, Spring Web, Spring Cloud, Spring JPA.

+The Spring web and JPA have been used to implement webapplication and database conectivity respectively.
+The main focus in this blog is given on **Spring Cloud** to implement the following major functionalities

+1. Configuration Management
+2. Service Discovery
+3. Circuit Breakers

 ## Steps to write code

 <div class="download-view">